 Many patients ask if shockwave therapy can be used to treat gallstones since it has been used to treat kidney stones for many years.
 However, research has found that not only does shockwave therapy not cure the problem, it carries a high risk of causing gallstones to come back.

-Myth 4: Gallbladder surgery is very risky
+Myth 4: Gallbladder surgery is very risky in Singapore

 Every procedure comes with its own set of risks — gallbladder surgery included.
 But I can assure you that gallbladder surgery is very safe; complication rates are low and occur in less than 1% of patients.
 In addition, opting for laparoscopic surgery (the method I specialise in) means that recovery is a lot faster without the need to stay more than a day for most patients.